-- If necessary, students will be asked to vacate the residence halls prior to the fall scheduled move-out date.
+- If necessary, students will be asked to vacate the residence halls prior to the spring scheduled move-out date.
 In that event, students will receive a fair and reasonable reimbursement of their room and board charges.

 - Exceptions may be allowed for students to remain on campus who have special circumstances.

 - On-campus operations will be reduced to essential personnel.

 - Non-essential personnel will be allowed to telecommute.

 - Academic continuity plans will be enacted, and all instruction will be offered through online modalities.